bbchallenge/bbchallenge/src/routes/contribute.md

 - The forum [maintains the list of all applied deciders](https://discuss.bbchallenge.org/t/currently-applied-deciders/32), you can pick one and try to reproduce it and see if yours decide the same machines

-If you reproduce results of the busy beaver challenge please share about your reproduction on the [dedicated section of the forum](https://discuss.bbchallenge.org/c/results-reproduction/9).
+If you reproduce results of the Busy Beaver Challenge please share about your reproduction on the [dedicated section of the forum](https://discuss.bbchallenge.org/c/results-reproduction/9).

 <a id="this-website"></a>